OCBliss/Basel3/README.md

 # Basel III Analysis Repository

-This repository contains all data, scripts, and instructions for reproducing the results presented in "A Critical Examination of Basel III: Material Events, Duration Risk, and a Novel Methodology for Dynamic Stability."
-It is structured to ensure transparency and facilitate reproducibility for researchers and practitioners.
+This repository contains all data, scripts, and instructions for reproducing the results presented in "XXX" It is structured to ensure transparency and facilitate reproducibility for researchers and practitioners.

 ---